Westpac Guide – Read our In-Depth Westpac Review

 Can I try Westpac before I buy?

 Yes, you can most certainly try Westpac before you buy.
-Westpac offers demo accounts for the ease of beginner traders.
+Westpac provides demo accounts for the ease of beginner traders.
 You can use this feature to build your faith in the machine and yourself and your trading strategies.

 Is Westpac safe?

 You can drop all of your worries since we believe that Westpac is completely safe to use.
 It is in compliance with the rules of Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).

 Nevertheless, Westpac does not provide assured stop-loss protection.

 The reason that Westpac asks for your passport when you open a live account is to ensure that it remains within the rules of its regulated bodies.
 Because there is a lot of money moving around the world, Westpac has to be careful that they don't breach any money laundering laws and part of that is know as KYC (Know your customer).
 This means that at all times, Westpac must know exactly who they are dealing with so that if there is any investigation they are comfortable that they are well within the law.